Fannon/search-bookmarks-history-and-tabs/README.md

 * Quick add current open site via + button
 * Make extension configurable via UI (requires new `storage` permission)
 * Improve scoring algorithm?
-* Introduce dedicates search mode for tags and folders, that is more precise
+* Introduce dedicates and precise search mode for tags and folders
 * Try other search algorithms / libraries that are less fuzzy
   * https://github.com/nextapps-de/flexsearch
-* Convert project to TypeScript once it is published in store(s)
+* Convert project to TypeScript and make it more modular